Selena Gomez Ready To Perform Again After Rehab? See Her Cryptic Instagram Pic

 Selena Gomez, 24, knows how to send hearts racing!
 The singer shared a cryptic post to her Instagram account on Jan.
 7, where she can be seen holding a microphone while flaunting her perfectly polished nails.
 It reads, “Vente pa’ ca,” which means “come here,” in Spanish.
 Fans are already going back and forth with theories of what her message means, but they’re definitely all hoping that she’s preparing for an epic comeback!
 Sel has been taking it easy, ever since announcing that she was battling with depression and other side effects due to her chronic lupus flare ups.
 She even checked herself into rehab in early Sept., so is she ready to grace the stage?

-Selena has been focusing on her health and well-being, even taking a 90-day break from using her phone.
+“Vente pa’ ca” is also a song by Ricky Martin & Maluma, so maybe she just loves that jam!
+Selena has been focusing on her health and well-being for a while, even taking a 90-day break from using her phone.
 Clearly, it was just the “refreshing” medicine she needed after getting out of rehab.
-Selena has been looking happier and healthier than ever these days, recently living it up for NYE 2017.
-She took to social media with a pic of her girl posse, posing for the camera while having fun in the snow.
-The “Kill ‘Em With Kindness” singer also spread cheer to sick kids over the holidays, giving fans another reason to love her.
-Selena stopped by Cook Children’s Medical Center in Fort Worth, Texas, on Dec.
-24, making it an unforgettable Christmas Eve for 14 kids.
+Selena is also looking happier and healthier than ever these days, recently living it up for NYE 2017.
+She took to social media with a pic of her squad, posing for the camera in the snow.
+Prior to that, the “Kill ‘Em With Kindness” singer stopped by Cook Children’s Medical Center in Fort Worth, Texas, on Dec.
+24, making it an unforgettable Christmas Eve for 14 sick kids.

 Selena Gomez’s ‘Revival’ Tour — See Epic Pics